Bruce Highway (Gympie – Maryborough), Tiaro Bypass, construct four lane bypass

 How has feedback been considered to date?

-Feedback from the working group during development of the concept design, together with the department's investigations, contributed to several key project features and commitments including:
+Feedback from the working group and relevant stakeholders during development of the concept design, together with the department's investigations, contributed to several key project features and commitments.

-The department has received further feedback from the group on the draft concept design and will continue to consult the group during the development of the future detailed design.
+The project team will continue to consult the community during the development of the detailed design.